dhitchenor/rper/.github/README.md

 quiet (-s):
 - suppresses normal output, but still displays any error output
-- retained as default, if both suppressing flags are given

 silenced (-S):
 - suppresses all output, including errors
-- defaults to -s flag, if both supressing flags are given

 verbose (-v):
-- displays all output; both directory and file changes are provided in output, regardless of flag given
+- displays all output; both directory and file changes are provided in output

-- both suppressing flags are ignored if given
+follow symlinks (-L):
+- follows symlinks
+- does not error when symlink is found

+error on symlink (-k):
+- does not follow symlinks, does not continue if symlink found
+- error produced when symlnk found

 permissions (-p):
 - uses an octal formatted argument (eg. 755 or 0644) as the desired changed permissions.